Linear optics and photodetection achieve near-optimal unambiguous coherent state discrimination: Introduction

-Here we outline a general theory of USD of coherent states with a receiver that leverages only on readily available technologies, such as multi-mode linear passive optics, phase-space displacement operations, auxiliary vacuum modes, and mode-wise on-off photon detection.
+Here we outline a general theory of USD of coherent states with a receiver that leverages only limited resources, such as multi-mode linear passive optics, phase-space displacement operations, auxiliary vacuum modes, and mode-wise on-off photon detection.
 We apply our theory to a number of examples of different coherent-state modulations, using as a benchmark the global bounds on USD.
 The latter are computed explicitly using the theory of Refs.~\cite{Bergou2001_PRA,BergouPRL_2012}.
 We demonstrate that in some regimes this practical, yet restricted, set of physical operations is typically sufficient to deliver near-optimal performance.
-This work establishes a theoretical framework to understand and master the design of receivers to enable near optimal USD of coherent states.
+This work establishes a theoretical framework to understand and master the design of receivers to enable near-optimal USD of coherent states.